Religious Education Registration

-A complete program of religious education is offered at St. John’s each Sunday morning during the school year for children in the first grade through young adults in the ninth grade, preparing for Confirmation.
+A complete program of religious education is offered at St. John’s each Sunday morning during the school year for children in First grade through young adults in the Ninth grade, preparing for Confirmation.
 Registration fee for one child is $125, two children $175, three children or more $200.
-Confirmation fee is an additional $50.00 per child.
-The deadline to register is August 22nd.
+Pre-Confirmation and Confirmation fee is $200 per child.
+The deadline to register is August 13th.
 All classes are offered on Sundays beginning at 8:30 AM and ending by 9:45 AM, in time for the 10:00 AM Family Mass.
-For more information, please call the rectory and speak with Rev. Andrew A. Vill, our Director of Religious Education, at (203) 324-1553, ext.
-130, or email him at email@example.com.
+For more information, please call the rectory and speak with Anne Marie Carpanzano, our Director of Religious Education, at (203) 324-1553, ext.
+22, or email her at firstname.lastname@example.org.

 The Sacrament of Baptism is the sacrament that washes us free from Adam’s Original Sin, and by which we become the adopted sons and daughters of God and members of the Mystical Body of Christ, the Church.
 Parents who wish to baptize their child at St. John’s must be registered members of this parish.
 Godparents, or sponsors, must be Catholics who have received their Confirmation, and who practice their faith at least by regular attendance at Sunday Mass in their respective parishes.
 Those who are ineligible to serve as Godparents include: Catholics who are divorced and remarried outside the Catholic Church; Catholics who have left the Church or joined another religious community; Catholics who do not regularly at least attend Sunday Mass.
 Godparents must obtain from their parish priest a Sponsor’s Certificate, that attests to their regular practice of the Catholic faith.
 Baptisms are celebrated individually at a time and date mutually convenient for the priest and parents.
 Please call the rectory and speak with the parish secretary to register for Baptism and to schedule a mandatory pre-Baptismal meeting with one of our priests.